-Last year, our founders Nick and Lou visited Rwanda and were able to see first-hand where our donations were going – they also got to meet the wonderful people who bring us our much loved tea.
-To mark the one year anniversary, we wanted to give you an update on some of the projects, including the ones we support.
-BUT, first up, let’s hear find out from Karen how exactly Point Foundation started…
+In 2019, our founders Nick and Lou visited Rwanda and were able to see first-hand where our donations were going – they also got to meet the wonderful people who bring us our much loved tea.
+We wanted to give you an update on some of the projects, including the ones we support directly.
+But, first up, let’s hear find out from Karen how exactly Point Foundation started…

 “It all began when Charles was COO of Coffee Point, a vending operator company.
 They were really keen about their CSR, making aid trips to Bulgarian orphanages and donating computers and installing them at Lily of the Valley, a children's village for terminal HIV kids in South Africa.
 During a personal visit to South Africa in 2006 we visited a couple of schools and were so dismayed by their lack of resources Charlie decided to make the fundraising support official.
 Point Foundation was set up formally and registered with the Charity Commission in 2007.
 We called it Point Foundation as it started with Coffee Point, and even though the company has now been sold, its humanitarian legacy still lives on.”